RuABraun/texterrors/README.md

 # textalign

-For aligning two pieces of text with each other.
+For aligning two pieces of text with each other quickly.

 # Example